 Late in 2013, a widely held belief was that once the Fed began to pull back on its stimulus, the markets would start to perform more in line with economic fundamentals, which, in this case, meant weaker performance.
 Bonds indeed sold off sharply in the wake of Bernanke's first mention of tapering, while stocks began to exhibit higher volatility than they had previously.
 However, the markets subsequently stabilized through the second half of 2013 as investors gradually grew more comfortable with the idea of a reduction in QE.

-With the economic recovery gaining traction through 2014, and investors maintaining a healthy appetite for risk, the process of tapering had no real market impact.
-In fact, stocks and bonds performed very well, indicating that the Fed was correct in its decision to taper its quantitative easing policy, as well as in its timing and approach.
+With the economic recovery gaining traction through 2014, and investors maintaining a healthy appetite for risk, the process of tapering resulted in stocks and bonds that performed very well.
+This outcome indicated that the Fed was correct in its decision to taper its quantitative easing policy, as well as in its timing and approach.

 Ending Quantitative Easing